 Do you have a long or short spread that is near expiration and is completely in-the-money (ITM) and want to close it?
 If this sounds like a position that you have and the platform is giving you an error, such as "order price is greater than the spread width," like the example below, then continue reading.

 Don’t have time to read the explanation below?
-The short answer to get out of an ITM spread is to enter the order at the width price.
+The short answer to getting out of an ITM spread is to enter the order at the width price.
 Using the $10-wide short call spread example above, you may start at $10.00, instead of $10.10, and penny up to a nickel ($0.05) above the spread width.
 If you’re curious and want to learn more, then continue reading below.

 The platform marks positions at the mid-price.
 That said, you may notice that the platform may reject your order if the mid-price is greater than your spread width, as pictured above.
 Generally speaking, the bid-ask spread for options that are ITM widen.
 Why does this happen?
-Because market makers are compensating for the risk associated with taking the other side of an ITM option.
+Because market makers are compensating for the immediate risk associated with taking the other side of an ITM option.
 ITM options have an immediate risk due to the intrinsic value, especially towards expiration.

-For example, if you have a $5 wide short put spread that is ITM then your max loss, or risk, is credit received minus $500.
+For example, if you have a $5 wide short put spread that is deep ITM then your max loss, or risk, is credit received minus $500.
 The platform may mark a mid-price at $5.40 debit due to the wide bid-ask spread we talked about.
 Entering a closing price at the mid of $5.40 will most likely cause your order to be rejected, as reflected in the example above.
 So what gives?
 In a nutshell, the platform is preventing you from losing more than your max loss.

 Take advantage of our $0 closing commission